National AFib Awareness Month

 Inquire with your quality improvement leaders, or dig into existing registries.
 Is your hospital seeing significant numbers of stroke and heart failure patients with AFib?

-Talk to Your Chief of Cardiology
+Talk to Your Cardiology Team

 Three questions to ask:

-1. What is the AFib patient through put?
+1. What is the AFib patient throughput?

 2. What AFib-specific protocols are used hospital-wide?